-Let’s be real, living in Vancouver comes with its own hefty price tag.
-We can attest to the fact that the cost of living here can be a tad intimidating, especially when it comes to figuring out what a good family income looks like.
+NGL, living in Vancouver comes with a hefty price tag.
+We can attest to the fact that the cost of living here can be a tad intimidating, and if you’re laughing right now because “a tad intimidating” seems like an understatement, we hear you.

-So, what’s the magic number that’ll allow us to enjoy the perks of living in one of the most beautiful cities in the world without breaking the bank?
-Well, that’s what we’re here to share with you today.
+But you still want to know what the magic number is, right?
+A figure that will allow you to enjoy the perks of living in one of the most beautiful cities in the world?
+Let’s get to it.

 What’s a good income for a family in Vancouver?

-This amount relies on a number of factors, including your housing situation, cost of living, taxes, transportation, government benefits, and healthcare.
+This amount takes into account a number of factors, including housing, cost of living, taxes, transportation, government benefits, and healthcare.

-The minimum wage in British Columbia is currently CAD 15.65, and it applies across the board, whether you’re paid by the hour, salary, commission, or incentives.
-So if you’re working a job that pays the minimum wage, this is what you can expect to earn.
+The minimum wage in British Columbia is currently CAD $16.75 an hour, and it applies across the board, whether you’re paid by the hour, commission, or incentives.

-So, what’s the average income in Vancouver?
+But what’s the average income in Vancouver?
 Well, that depends on where you live.
-The income in areas near the city may be lower due to the cost of living and taxes.
 Check out the table below to see what we’re talking about:

 Data from CMHC via https://www03.cmhc-schl.gc.ca/

 Take Vancouver, for example.
-You can earn CAD 79,422 here yearly, while in areas like Metro Vancouver, your average household income after taxes is CAD 142,856 in a year.
+The annual average here is $79,422 CAD, while in areas like Metro Vancouver, the average household income after taxes is $142,856 CAD.

 While both Vancouver and Metro Vancouver pay a flat provincial rate of 5.06% in BC, the City of Vancouver charges an additional municipal tax rate of 0.48%, which means that residents of the city pay a slightly higher tax rate than those in Metro Vancouver.